pmercer01gh/easy-tic-tac-toe/README.md

 ## AI Implementation

-The game features three distinct AI difficulty levels:
+The game features two distinct AI difficulty levels:

 ### Easy Mode
 The AI in easy mode is designed to ensure the player always wins: